 Travelers’ diarrhea is the most common travel-related illness.
-It can occur anywhere, but the highest-risk destinations are in most of Asia (except for Japan) as well as the Middle East, Africa, Mexico, and Central and South America.
+It can occur anywhere, but the highest-risk destinations are in Asia (except for Japan and South Korea) as well as the Middle East, Africa, Mexico, and Central and South America.

-In otherwise healthy adults, diarrhea is rarely serious or life-threatening, but it can certainly make for an unpleasant trip.
-Take steps to avoid diarrhea when you travel.
+In otherwise healthy adults, diarrhea is rarely serious or life-threatening, but it can make a trip very unpleasant.

-Choose foods and beverages carefully to lower your risk of diarrhea (see Food & Water Safety).
-Eat only food that is cooked and served hot.
-(Avoid, for example, food that has been sitting on a buffet.)
+Eat only foods that are cooked and served hot.
+Avoid food that has been sitting on a buffet.
 Eat raw fruits and vegetables only if you have washed them in clean water or peeled them.
-Drink only beverages from factory-sealed containers, and avoid ice (because it may have been made from unclean water).
+Only drink beverages from factory-sealed containers, and avoid ice because it may have been made from unclean water.

 Wash your hands often with soap and water, especially after using the bathroom and before eating.
 If soap and water aren’t available, use an alcohol-based hand sanitizer.
 In general, it’s a good idea to keep your hands away from your mouth.

-People with diarrhea should drink lots of fluids to stay hydrated.
-This is especially important for young children or adults with chronic illnesses.
-In serious cases of travelers’ diarrhea, oral rehydration solution—available online or in pharmacies in developing countries—can be used for fluid replacement.
+If you get diarrhea, drink lots of fluids to stay hydrated.
+In serious cases of travelers’ diarrhea, oral rehydration solution—available online or in pharmacies in developing countries—can be used for fluid replacements.

-Several drugs, such as Lomotil or Imodium, can be bought over-the-counter to treat the symptoms of diarrhea.
-These drugs decrease the frequency and urgency of needing to use the bathroom, and they may make it easier for a person with diarrhea to ride on a bus or airplane while waiting for an antibiotic to take effect.
+Several drugs, such as loperamide, can be bought over-the-counter to treat the symptoms of diarrhea.
+These drugs decrease the frequency and urgency of needing to use the bathroom, and may make it easier for you to ride on a bus or airplane while waiting for an antibiotic to take effect.